Panasonic GX7 vs Nikon D5300

 The Panasonic Lumix DMC-GX7 and the Nikon D5300 are two digital cameras that were officially introduced, respectively, in August 2013 and October 2013.
 The GX7 is a mirrorless interchangeable lens camera, while the D5300 is a DSLR.
 The cameras are based on a Four Thirds (GX7) and an APS-C (D5300) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX7 vs Nikon D5300

-An illustration of the physical size and weight of the Panasonic GX7 and the Nikon D5300 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX7 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Panasonic GX7 and the Nikon D5300 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX7 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably larger (40 percent) than the Panasonic GX7.
 Moreover, the D5300 is markedly heavier (19 percent) than the GX7.
 In this context, it is worth noting that neither the GX7 nor the D5300 are weather-sealed.